hiwett18/TKH-WebDev-Notes/note-weekly-template.md

 2. terminal shortcuts

 ✋One thing I'm having trouble understanding:
-1. When trying to push to git, I get error that says permission denied.
+1. When trying to push to git, I was getting error that said permission denied but got it resolved.

 ___